pekarasa/Stereoanlage/README.md

 Restart with `sudo reboot`

-Kompilieren mit:
+If yoe need to compile, you can do it with: mit:
-`dotnet publish MusicControl -c Release -o ../srv/MusicControl -r linux-arm64 -p:PublishSingleFile=false --self-contained true`
+`dotnet publish MusicControl -c Release -o ../srv/MusicControl -r linux-arm32 -p:PublishSingleFile=false --self-contained true`
+But you have to deploy first.
+See below.

 ## Synchronize and deploy the software